 Just ten years ago, you were unlikely to see hemp oil or CBD oil on the shelves at your local health store.
-But today, they’re two of the hottest new products on the market, and endorsed by thousands of people, including the stars Jennifer Anniston, Whoopi Goldberg, and Michael J. Fox.
+But today, they’re two of the hottest new products on the market, and endorsed by thousands of people.

 The benefits of both hemp oil and CBD oil have been widely researched.
 Scientists and cannabis advocates alike claim that the substances have a whole host of advantages when it comes to our health, from soothing anxiety to relieving symptoms of Alzheimer’s.